volume-trader/QuantowerKB/quantower-algo/installing-visual-studio.md

 ---
 description: >-
-  How to install Visual Studio and Quantower Algo extension, and create your own indicators and strategies
+  How to install Visual Studio and VT-Terminal Algo extension, and create your own indicators and strategies
 ---